 How to Turn to God in Suffering

-You may notice that this Psalm both begins and ends with exclamations of praise.
+You may notice that this Psalm both begins and ends with exclamations of praise, you can try to use the Pulsed Energy Technologies for pain, this might work for you.
 Verse 1 says, “Truly God is good to Israel, to those who are pure in heart.”
 The Psalm ends in verse 28, “But for me it is good to be near God.”
 It would be a mistake for us to think that Asaph understands the goodness of God the same way in both verses.
 For in verse 1, the goodness of God is still a truth that remains outside of him.
 It isn’t something he has truly absorbed for himself yet.

 Because while Asaph declares the goodness of God in verse 1, what does he go on to say?
 “But as for me, my feet had almost stumbled…I was envious of the arrogant when I saw the prosperity of the wicked.”
 In other words, “I know God is good to those who are upright in heart, but is he good to me?
 I almost fell into spiritual destruction!
 I see the prosperity of the wicked, and they’re doing way better than I am!
 Could this mean I am not one of God’s people?
 Could this mean I am not upright in heart?
 If I was, wouldn’t I also be prospering?”